Vets-Who-Code/Prework/README.md

 - [Github codespaces](https://github.com/features/codespaces)

 #### Code Repository
-You can use a code repository if you know a programming language that isn't easy to run.
+You can use a code repository if you choose.
 However, please have a detailed README.md document explaining how the code runs and maybe screenshots of what it looks like when it runs.